 The Company's head office is located at 929 Mainland Street, Vancouver, B.C.
 V6B 1S3 and its registered and records office is care of McMillan LLP, Suite 1500 - 1055 West Georgia St., Vancouver, B.C.
 V6E 4N7.
+At its August 9, 2019 Annual General and Special Meeting, the shareholders of the Company approved a continuance into Ontario, which the Company intends to effect on or before October 31, 2019.

-Heritage is developing a vertically integrated cannabis-based business, focusing on the emerging Canadian cannabis market, which is regulated under the Cannabis Act, the Cannabis Regulations, and other applicable laws.
+Heritage is a vertically integrated cannabis-based business, focusing on the emerging Canadian cannabis market, which is regulated under the Cannabis Act, the Cannabis Regulations, and other applicable laws.
 The Cannabis Act received Royal Assent on June 21, 2018 and it, along with its supporting regulations, came into force on October 17, 2018.
-The Cannabis Act created a market for recreational and medical cannabis by expanding the class of individuals who were legally permitted to purchase and consume cannabis in Canada.
+On October 17, 2019, amendments to the Cannabis Regulations will come into force, permitting the production and sale of cannabis edibles, extracts, and topicals.

-In pursuit of its vision, Heritage has built an infrastructure of complementary entities, each focused on developing Heritage's strategy to build a vertically integrated seed to sale business.
+In pursuit of its vision, Heritage has built an infrastructure of complementary entities, each focused on the Company's strategy to build a vertically integrated seed to sale business.

 Heritage's subsidiary, Voyage Cannabis Corp. (formerly PhyeinMed Inc.) ("Voyage"), holds a Health Canada issued cultivation, processing and medical sales licence.
 Voyage operates out of a 15,500 square foot processing facility in Falkland, British Columbia, which has been fit out with a drying room, trimming room, packaging area and an approved security level vault.
 Voyage's current cultivation strategy will be fulfilled through greenhouses, which will be built on the property's 13 acres of land.
 Currently, greenhouses with a total square footage of 16,000 have been erected.
-A phase-wise expansion strategy continues at this facility with the potential to add additional greenhouses and increase growing capacity to approximately 95,000 square feet.

 CannaCure Corporation ("CannaCure"), a wholly owned subsidiary of Heritage, operates out of 122,000 square foot facility in Fort Erie, Ontario.
-Currently, CannaCure holds a Health Canada issued cultivation, processing and medical sales licence under the Cannabis Regulations.
+Currently, CannaCure holds a Health Canada cultivation, processing and medical sales licence under the Cannabis Regulations.
 The facility, located at 333 Jarvis Street, was a former manufacturing plant for a pharmaceutical white labeler.
-Presently, approximately 24,260 square feet has been retrofitted for cannabis activities, and Management believes that size and layout of the facility offer significant advantages in terms of expansion and diversification of product offerings and services.
-Subject to an expansion of the cultivation capacity discussed below, Management has earmarked the remainder of the facility for extraction, and strategic partnerships, including related storage requirements.
+Presently, approximately 24,260 square feet has been retrofitted for cannabis activities, and Management believes that the size and layout of the facility offer significant advantages in terms of expansion and diversification of product offerings and services.
+Subject to an expansion of the cultivation capacity discussed below, Management has earmarked the remainder of the facility for extraction and strategic partnerships, including related storage requirements.
 Management has developed partnership criteria and is in the process of assessing potential partnerships for finished goods (edibles and infusion products) in connection with the ultimate selection of long term strategic partners.

 Purefarma Solutions Inc. ("Purefarma") is a wholly owned subsidiary with its head office in Kelowna, British Columbia.
 A leader in extraction techniques and processing, Purefarma will deploy its team and devote its efforts towards Heritage's processing activities.
 Purefarma is strategic to the Company's seed to sale business strategy for its extraction and processing capabilities.
-At the same time, it will also be working closely with the Company's newest entity, BriteLife Sciences Ltd. ("BriteLife").
+At the same time, it will also be working closely with the Company's newest, wholly owned operating entity, Calyx Life Sciences Corp. ("Calyx") (formerly, BriteLife Sciences Ltd.) on medical and educational initiatives.

-On December 18, 2018, Heritage incorporated BriteLife (formerly, 1190683 B.C.
-Ltd.) to support its business objectives by creating products and services which champion an integrative approach to cannabinoid therapy for healthcare consumers and healthcare practitioners.
-Led by Dr. Chris Spooner, the Company's Chief Science Officer, BriteLife seeks to develop tools, resources and methods to simplify and normalize the use of medical cannabis while at the same time optimizing health outcomes for patients through a personalized and scientific approach to cannabinoid therapy.
+On December 18, 2018, Heritage incorporated Calyx to support its business objectives by creating products and services which champion an integrative approach to cannabinoid therapy for healthcare consumers and healthcare practitioners.
+Led by Dr. Chris Spooner, the Company's Chief Science Officer, Calyx seeks to develop tools, resources and methods to simplify and normalize the use of medical cannabis while at the same time optimizing health outcomes for patients through a personalized and scientific approach to cannabinoid therapy.